hmcts/design-system/app/views/patterns/filter-a-list/README.md

 ## When to use this pattern

-When users are trying to find items that match a particular set of attributes.
+Use this pattern to help users refine a set of items either in a list or a set of search results.
+This pattern should be used instead of advanced search.

 ## When not to use this pattern